FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Minutes per side=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend") after you have ticked "Time control".
 Below it is a slider that lets you select how many minutes each player will have on their chess clock.

 Variant=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
+Below it is a selection of variants the player can choose from, such as Standard, Chess960, or King of the Hill.

-Below it is a selection of variants the player can choose from.
-Currently only Standard chess and Chess960 are supported.
+Variants=This appears in the simul creation page (http://lichess.org/simul/new).
+Below it is a selection of variants the player can choose from, such as Standard, Chess960, or King of the Hill.

 Time control=This sentence is a heading to time controls for the game.
 This appears in all the game creation menus (e.g. "Create a game", "Play with a friend") that can be found on the "Play" page.